tresata/hackathonblr2023/README.md

 ## IMPORTANT INFORMATION

+* You need to fork this repo and do a pullreq to get started.
+* Generate the name which must consist your team number and once done with the hackathon don't forget to push everything !!!
 * Please make sure you spread out around the ground floor.
-Make yourself comfortable. ('<br>')
+Make yourself comfortable.
 * You can use the wifi : WeWork Guest

 #### Server & Login